rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient gender roles

 We imagine today that there's an ongoing battle of the sexes, *male versus female*, while simultaneously denying a gender binary.
-Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".
+Masculinity is considered "toxic" unless it's coming from a woman, which then makes her "brave".
 Femininity is scorned unless it's aped by a man identifying as a woman.

 To an enlightenment-era rationalist this would all seem absurd, but that's because rationalism fails to account for this very real phenomena.